Compared: The Best Graphics Cards for CAD in 2025

 EVGA

 Like Colorful, EVGA is focussing on the growing gaming market.
 According to some commentators, the EVGA products are highly rated by their customers due to the company’s focus on excellent customer support and warranty service.
+However, in 2022, EVGA stopped manufacturing GPUs, citing issues with Nvidia.

 Learn more